 The Rauhī Project was founded in 2015 under the name Sistema Waikato, to promote social change in disadvantaged communities across the Waikato region.
 The organisation provides access to a rich and meaningful music education that fosters confidence, creativity, pride and well-being in children and their whānau, at no cost.
 Through partnerships with educational institutions and ongoing tuition with experienced and qualified teachers, students are given the opportunity to become their best self.

-The Rauhī Project currently offers instrumental tuition in violin, cello, double bass, flute and clarinet.
+The Rauhī Project currently offers instrumental tuition in violin, cello, double bass, and flute .
 This tuition is inspired by the Suzuki method, to provide a holistic, sequential and play-based curriculum, which develops the whole musician, teaching music like a language.
 The provision of instrumental tuition, enables students to participate in chamber music and orchestral ensembles.
 Through group music-making, students are given the opportunity to work collaboratively together, nurturing leadership opportunities and communicative skills.

 Students who are passionate about performance and pursuing musical excellence, are given the opportunity to apply for an instrumental scholarship.
 Instrumental scholarships are awarded annually and provide additional tuition and performance opportunities through local competitions, events and graded examinations.